hashicorp/terraform-provider-google/website/docs/r/compute_security_policy.html.markdown

 * `conform_action` - (Optional) Action to take for requests that are under the configured rate limit threshold.
 Valid option is "allow" only.

 * `enforce_on_key` - (Optional) Determines the key to enforce the rate_limit_threshold on.
-    Possible values incude "ALL", "ALL_IPS", "HTTP_HEADER", "IP", "XFF_IP".
 If not specified, defaults to "ALL".

+    * ALL: A single rate limit threshold is applied to all the requests matching this rule.
+    * IP: The source IP address of the request is the key.
+Each IP has this limit enforced separately.
+    * HTTP_HEADER: The value of the HTTP header whose name is configured under "enforceOnKeyName".
+The key value is truncated to the first 128 bytes of the header value.
+If no such header is present in the request, the key type defaults to ALL.
+    * XFF_IP: The first IP address (i.e. the originating client IP address) specified in the list of IPs under X-Forwarded-For HTTP header.
+If no such header is present or the value is not a valid IP, the key type defaults to ALL.
+    * HTTP_COOKIE: The value of the HTTP cookie whose name is configured under "enforceOnKeyName".
+The key value is truncated to the first 128 bytes of the cookie value.
+If no such cookie is present in the request, the key type defaults to ALL.

-* `enforce_on_key_name` - (Optional) Rate limit key name applicable only for HTTP_HEADER key types.
-Name of the HTTP header whose value is taken as the key value.
+* `enforce_on_key_name` - (Optional) Rate limit key name applicable only for the following key types: HTTP_HEADER -- Name of the HTTP header whose value is taken as the key value.
+HTTP_COOKIE -- Name of the HTTP cookie whose value is taken as the key value.

 * `exceed_action` - (Optional) When a request is denied, returns the HTTP response code specified.
     Valid options are "deny()" where valid values for status are 403, 404, 429, and 502.